 A few hundred yards from the border, the monastery of Khor Virap, which proudly boasts the dungeon where St Gregory the Illuminator was incarcerated, defiantly advertises the indomitable Armenian Christian tradition.

 Fly at c.
-9.50am from London Heathrow to Yerevan via Paris (Air France), where there is a 55 minute-stop, arriving c.
-8.00pm.
+9.00am from London Heathrow to Yerevan via Paris (Air France), arriving c.
+8.25pm.
 Transfer to the hotel in the heart of the city.

 Yerevan.
 A leisurely start this morning.
 The day begins with a visit to the comprehensive and fascinating State Museum of Armenian History.
 At the National Art Gallery see collections from Armenia, Russia and Western Europe.
 Overnight Yerevan.